 The Health Benefits of D-Mannose*

-Alternatively, some doctors have been recommending D-mannose since the mid-1980s to help women support their urinary tract health.
+Some doctors have been recommending D-mannose since the mid-1980s to help women support their urinary tract health.
 Laboratory studies with both rats and humans now confirm what doctors and patients have known for years.

-A study involving more than 300 women with a history of recurrent urinary tract concerns took a closer look at how D-mannose compares to the traditional medical approach for supporting ongoing urinary tract health.
+A study involving more than 300 women with a history of recurrent urinary tract concerns took a closer look at how D-mannose compares to the traditional approach for supporting ongoing urinary tract health.
 In the study, the women were assigned to one of three groups:

-- Those receiving the traditional medical treatment
+- Those receiving traditional products

 - Those receiving two grams of D-mannose